-Smoking is the leading cause of cancer in the United States.
+Smoking is a leading cause of cancer and cancer deaths in the United States.
 It increases the risk of many types of cancer, including:

 - Lung cancer